 For the commands below to show the proper output, make sure you have selected object(s) in the 3D View.

-Will give access to the active object in the 3D View.
+- Will give you access to the active object in the 3D View.

-Change X location to a value of 1:
+Change the X location to a value of 1:

 bpy.context.object.location.x = 1

-Move object from previous X location by 0.5 unit:
+Move the object from previous X location by 0.5 unit:

 bpy.context.object.location.x += 0.5

 bpy.context.object.location.xy = (1, 2)

 The data type of object’s location:

 Now that is a lot of data that you have access to: